balramsinghindia/Python-Task/readme.md

 functions and every function **must** include a suitable docstring that describes what it does.
 Each function should implement a logical part of the overall ETL process.

-## Additional Report

-You should also submit a brief (1 page) report on the following topic:

-This is just a trial data set for this task.
-The real data is much bigger, with around 10,000 people, 5,000 companies and 50,000 job listings.
-Thinking about how you have implemented the ETL process, describe any problems that might arise with such a large data set and how you might have to modify your implementation to address these problems.

-## Submission Summary

-You should submit:
-* your code to read and process the data and generate the output CSV file (a zip file)
-* the final CSV file report
-* your report on the larger scale problem (PDF, 1 page)

-## Grading

-The assignment is worth 15% in total:

-* Correctly generated CSV output file (5 marks)
-    * CSV will be re-generated from your code
-* Code quality and presentation (5 marks)
-    * Clear and readable
-    * Appropriate use of functions to break down the problem
-    * Documentation for all functions
-* Written report (5 marks)
-   * Clear writing
-   * Good analysis of the problem
-   * Good solutions proposed